 What Temperature Rating to Choose - When deciding how warm of a sleeping bag is needed, a good "rule of thumb" is to take the bags advertised temperature rating and then add 10-15 degrees to it.
 Thus, a bag rated to 20° degrees will keep you warm in temperatures of 30-35° degrees.

-Where to Buy - Quality online retailers such as Backcountry.Com, REI, Eastern Mountain Sports and Moosejaw are all excellent places to shop for a sleeping bag.
-My suggestion is to start at Backcountry.Com, due to their well-organized website and the detailed technical information they provide about each sleeping bag.
+Where to Buy - Quality online retailers such as Amazon, REI, Eastern Mountain Sports and Moosejaw are all excellent places to shop for a sleeping bag.
+If you have no idea what brand of sleeping bag to get, my suggestion is to start at REI, due to their well-organized website and the detailed technical information they provide about each sleeping bag.

 In the world of sleeping bags, there are three primary types of bags.